pinnecke/karbonit/book/jakson-devdocs/latest/src/carbon-api/project-setup.md

 ## Code Listings

 The following pages drive into particular use-cases and tutorials for the Carbon API.
-Each non-trivial example is supported by a source code example, which are additionally located in `examples/carbon-api/` in the Jakson repository.
+Each non-trivial example is supported by a source code example, which are additionally located in `examples/carbon-api/` in the Karbonit repository.

 To build these examples, type the following in the project root